MaryPulley/Capstone-Project-3/README.md

 ***To use User Interface Application - "Waste Classifier App"*** Download the following files to utilize with the ***UI_code_final.ipynb notebook***

-1. garbage_classification.csv

-2. garbage_recycle_model.pkl
+1. garbage_recycle_model.pkl

-3. preprocessing.py
+2. preprocessing.py

-4. Folder EXAMPLE IMAGES
+3. Folder EXAMPLE IMAGES